-The RSL Sub-Branch formed a committee to allocate the trees and arranged the service.
+The RSL Sub-Branch formed a committee to allocate the trees and arrange the service.
 The committee consisted of Messrs.
 LJ Parkes, President, AM Brice, Secretary, WL Boyd, Treasurer and HB Hayles, MJ Offer and Secretary of the Kings Park Board JE Watson as Members.
-On 5th December 1948 in Lovekin Drive before a very large gathering, His Grace the Archbishop of Perth Dr RWH Moline MC DD dedicated the avenue to the memory of those who fell in World War II.
+On 5 December, 1948, His Grace the Archbishop of Perth Dr RWH Moline MC DD dedicated Lovekin Drive to the memory of those who fell in World War II.
 His Excellency the Governor Sir James Mitchell GCMG also attended.
 The total number of plaques required for this dedication could not be produced in time and consequentially additional, smaller ceremonies were held in 1950 and 1952.
 Dedication ceremonies are now held four times a year for approved plaques.

-There are over 1400 memorial plaques along the Honour Avenues in Kings Park.
-The database holding specific details on each plaque has been temporarily removed from this website to be updated.
-If you are trying to locate a memorial dedicated to a particular person, or are searching for the location of a memorial, please contact the Honour Avenues Group.
+There are over 1,500 memorial plaques along the Honour Avenues in Kings Park.
+If you are trying to locate a particular memorial or dedication plaque, please contact the Honour Avenues Group.

 The criteria to apply for a new plaque are: